vaquerizaslab/chess/docs/example_analysis.rst

 ===========================================================

-This example illustrates how CHESS can help to identify genomic regions that differ in their chromatin conformation between two samples.
+This example illustrates how CHESS can help to identify genomic regions that differ in their chromatin conformation between two samples, by the example of samples from a `DLBCL <https://en.wikipedia.org/wiki/Diffuse_large_B-cell_lymphoma>` patient and a control person.
+The analysis of these data is also showcased in the `chess paper <SOME LINK>`, Figure 5.

 For this analysis, we will need only three input files for CHESS:

 1. The Hi-C data for the first sample